Azhrei251/lagbot/README.md

 A simple discord music bot written in Kotlin using Javacord and LavaPlayer.

-To use, update ```discord.token``` in the properties file with your bot token and it to your server.
+To use, update ```discord.token``` in the properties file with your bot token and add the bot to your server.

 Useful commands: